JTO36/JTOCompare_v1.2/README.md

 # JTOCompare_v1.2

-This app compares prices of Ammibo
+This app compares prices of Amiibo